mysql/mysql-shell/unittest/scripts/Readme.txt

 - If there's no "code to execute" the validations will occur over the stdour and stderr produced by the execution of the test script.
 - Tipically expected output and expected error are exclusive.

+REMEMBER: if you are testing a script in interactive mode, you must define the validation groups for each executed chunk on the test script.

 Usage
 -----
 To create a unit test validating scripts you must:
 Create a test class inheriting from Shell_script_tester Call set_config_folder(name) passing as name the test group being tested.
-Call set_setup_script(name) to indicate the setup script to be used on the script testing.
+Call set_setup_script(name) if applicable, this is to indicate the setup script to be used to satisfy the assumptions on the test script.
 Call either validate_batch(name) or validate_interactive(name) for every test script that will use the configured setup script.

-See test_devapi_samples_t.cc for usage example.
+See test_devapi_samples_t.cc for usage example of batch executed script.
+See shell_js_mysqlx_session_t.cc for usaje example of interactive executed script.